-Housed in the recently expanded Fenwick Library in a new state-of-the-art space, this unit acquires, documents, preserves, and provides access to primary research collections and documents.
-SCRC's services, collections and programs support the teaching and research activities of George Mason University and also serve the community at large.
-With unique print and digitized collections that offer outstanding opportunities for research with original sources, its holdings focus on Mason's academic areas of strength, as well as document the development of the Washington-Northern Virginia metro area.
-The collections – in large part, rare and exceptional materials – are categorized by broad areas such as: humanities and social sciences; Northern Virginia and regional history; oral histories; politics and government; prints and photographs; Reston, Virginia; science and technology; theater and performing arts; transportation and planning; university archives and history.
-SCRC houses the university's records management program; and, through its oral history program, undertakes the creation of audiovisual documentary resources.
+Housed in the Fenwick Library in a state-of-the-art space, this unit acquires, documents, preserves, and provides access to primary research collections and documents.
+Special Collections Research Center's (SCRC) services, collections and programs support the teaching and research activities of George Mason University and also serve the community at large.
+With unique print and digitized collections that offer outstanding opportunities for research with original sources, holdings focus on Mason's academic areas of strength, as well as the development of the Washington-Northern Virginia metro area.
+The collections – in large part, rare and exceptional materials – encompass broad areas such as: humanities and social sciences; Northern Virginia and regional history; oral histories; politics and government; prints and photographs; Reston, Virginia; science and technology; theater and performing arts; transportation and planning; university archives and history.
+SCRC houses the university's records management program and, through its oral history program, undertakes the creation of audiovisual documentary resources.

 University Records Management

-A part of the Special Collections Research Center, this services assists university academic and administrative departments with the retention and disposition of institutional records, both print/physical and digital, and in accordance with Virginia state laws, policies, and guidelines.
-University Records Management offers a variety of online guidance, as well as in-person workshops, instruction sessions, and records evaluations to assist faculty and staff.
+A part of the Special Collections Research Center, this service assists university academic and administrative departments with retention and disposition of institutional records, both print/physical and digital, in accordance with Virginia state laws, policies, and guidelines.
+University Records Management offers online guidance, as well as in-person workshops, instruction sessions, and records evaluations to assist faculty and staff.
 University Records Management maintains an on-site records center where inactive paper records may be stored and university records are properly disposed.

-Beckman, Bell, Bowdoin, Bushallow, Butler, Byrd, Calcagno, Carter, Clark, Coniglio, Cowan, Eaton, Edwards, English, Euliano, Evans, Fairclough, Ferrance, Gerber, Griesinger, Grimm, Henson, Hoffman, Holland, Kelly, Kermer, Kirker, Lam, Landry, Lee, Mackenzie, Mann, Mattson, McManus, Melville, Noh, Oberle, Oberlies, O'Gara, Polchow, Ramos, Roszkowski, A. Stevens, J. Stevens, Suh, Sullivan, Vay, Warren, West
+Beckman, Bell, Bowdoin, Bushallow, Butler, Calcagno, Carter, Clark, Coniglio, Cowan, Darnell, Eaton, Edwards, Evans, Fahringer, Fairclough, Gerber, Grimm, Henson, Hoffman, Kermer, Kierig, Kim, Kirker, Lam, Landry, Leak, Lee, Lewis, Mackenzie, Magee, Mann, Mattson, McCollough, Melville, Oberle, O'Gara, Rondeau, Roszkowski, A. Stevens, J. Stevens, Suh, Sullivan, Vay, Westcott

 Kehoe, Osterman, Stockwell

 Located on the first floor, the Information Desk is a unified full-service assistance desk, providing a single point of contact for research questions and access to collections in Fenwick Library.
 It is located in the Atrium as you enter the library.
-An express checkout station allows the Mason community to scan their own items to borrow.
 Laptops are available for checkout from a dispenser.
-The addition provides 30 new group study rooms, each equipped with white boards and monitors.
+The addition provides 30 group study rooms, each equipped with white boards and monitors.
 A handful of MediaScape collaboration study rooms allow up to 4 students to share their laptop screens simultaneously.
 Also, two presentation practice rooms are designed to allow students a space to practice and revise oral presentations.

-Fenwick Library has expanded the number of instructional spaces and created new seminar spaces.
+Fenwick Library offers a number of both instructional and seminar spaces.
 The first floor rooms can be combined to accommodate up to 80 students, and the fourth floor instruction space is a sandbox for exploring innovative classroom technology.
 Two exhibition and gallery spaces showcase student and faculty art, as well as items from the Special Collections Research Center.

-The fifth floor is the graduate study zone which includes Graduate Study Carrels and the Dissertations Writers' Room, quiet spaces designed to give graduate students a place to pursue their research and writing, and a faculty collaborative room which provides a place for Mason faculty to work on projects.
+The fifth floor graduate study zone includes Graduate Study Carrels and the Dissertations Writers' reserved spaces; quiet spots designed to give graduate students a place to pursue their research and writing.
+A graduate student silent reading room is also available on the fifth floor.

 Arlington Campus Library